 The joint between the terminal and the last piece of pipe must be outside of the building.
+The vent for this appliance shall not terminate:

-- The vent for this appliance shall not terminate: - 1.
-Over public walkways; or - Near soffit vents or crawl space vents or other areas where condensate or vapor could create a nuisance or hazard or cause property damage; or - Where condensate vapor could cause damage or could be detrimental to the operation of regulators, pressure relief valves, or other equipment. - d.
+- 1 Over public walkways: or - 1.
+Over public walkways; or - 2.
+Near soffit vents or crawl space vents or other areas where condensate or vapor could create a nuisance or hazard or cause property damage; or - 3.
+Where condensate vapor could cause damage or could be detrimental to the operation of regulators, pressure relief valves, or other equipment. - d.
 Do not exceed the maximum combustion air pipe length for an individual appliance as listed in Table 6. - e.
 If possible, locate the vent and combustion air terminals for each appliance on the same wall to prevent nuisance shutdowns.
 If not, each appliance may be installed with a roof vent terminal and sidewall combustion air terminal.